parthshahk/Electronics/README.md

 Further, there are 3 switches, `Stock Status`, `Homepage` and `Featured`.
 The use of each switch is described below.

-- Stock Status
+- Stock Status<br>
 If the item is in stock, leave the switch _on_.
 And to make the item out of stock, simply turn off the switch.
+Easy!

+- Homepage<br>
+If this switch is turned on, the item will show up on the homepage of the website.
+Use this feature to display most common items on the homepage.
+The _homepage_ items will be shown **after** the _connect with us_ section on the homepage.

+- Featured<br>
+If this switch is turned on, the item will show up in the top part of the homepage.
+This function is reserved for top selling products of the website.
+The _featured_ items will be shown **before** the _connect with us_ section on the homepage.

+> **Please Note**<br>
+> - Do not turn on both _homepage_ and _featured_ switches.
+Doing so will display the product twice on the homepage.
+> - Try to keep the number of _featured_ items around 4 and the number of _homepage_ items no more than 20.
+This will ensure a nice view of the page and fast loading.